bcgov/von-agent-template/GettingStartedTutorial.md

 As we did in the previous files, we'll copy and paste the existing credential to make the new one and edit from there.
 In this case, copy the text from the `description` element below `credential_types` down through the end of the last `model: attribute` element and paste all of that below the existing credential.
 The edits to be made are the following:

 - Update `description`, `schema` and `issuer_url` for the new credential.
-- Change `dflow_registration` under `depends_on` to the new of the existing credential.
+- Change `dflow_registration` under `depends_on` to the name of the existing credential.
 - Leave the `credential` and `topic` elements as is.
-- Add in the following `cardinality_fields` section, to match what is in the `schemas.yml` section.
-Again, check your indenting!
+- Add the following lines immediately above `mapping:`

 ```
       cardinality_fields:
-        - additionl_cred_type_attr
+        - location_name
 ```

+> `Cardinality` lets OrgBook know that an organization can hold multiple active instances of a credential at the same time.
+By default, an organization has only a single active instance of a credential, and receipt of a new credential means the previous one is revoked.
+With `cardinality` set (in this case, to `location_name`), if a credential is issued for an organization with a specific `location_name` has not been seen before by OrgBook, the credential is assumed to be a new one.
+However, if `location_name` is the same as another credential for that organization, OrgBook assumes it's a reissuance and revokes the old credential.
+See the [VON issuer/verifier agent documentation](von-x-agent/config/README.md) for more details.

-- In the mapping, remove all of the mappings for attributes removed from the schema.
+- In the `mapping` section, remove all of the entries for attributes removed from `schemas.yml`.
+- Insert an `address` section (below) immediately above the `- model: attribute` line.
-- Add in an `address` section.
-OrgBook "knows" about addresses and so we want to map the address attributes to OrgBook's address search fields.
-The YAML for that is below.
+  - OrgBook understands the concept of addresses, so we want to map credential address attributes to OrgBook's address search fields.

 ```
         - model: address